stijsseling/community-widgets/README.md

 > Extension widgets are not actively monitored by the Glance maintainers, use at your own risk.

 * [Restic snapshot](https://github.com/not-first/restic-glance-extension) by @not-first - show the most recent snapshot and storage stats of a restic repo
-* [Tailscale devices](https://github.com/not-first/tailscale-glance-extension) by @not-first - show all devices inside to a Tailscale tailnet along with their connection status, update availability and IP
 * [Uptime Kuma](https://github.com/not-first/uptime-kuma-glance-extension/) by @not-first - show the status of Uptime Kuma services on a status page